minprog/platforms/flask/projects/blog/index.md

 The filter will prepend your site's `url` value to a link.
 The value of `url` can be defined in your site's config file.

-## Create your Jekyll project

-8. Start creating your Jekyll project inside your clone of the `uva-webprog/blog-username` directory:

-		# creates a jekyll project in the 'current' directory
-		jekyll new .

-To create your blog, it might be instructive to follow the step-by-step instructions on [Convert an HTML site to Jekyll](https://jekyllrb.com/tutorials/convert-site-to-jekyll/).
-However, keep in mind the requirements while making your site!
-You'll need to have a rough idea of what you're working towards.

 ## Requirements

 Based on your earlier "Homepage" project, create a Jekyll-based website for yourself or some other